opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

 18     In addition, the contributories pointed out that the Articles of Association of both Double Ace and Faxlink contain exit mechanisms.
 Even where unfairness has been established, _Ting Shwu Ping_

-_(administrator of the estate of Chng Koon Seng, deceased) v Scanone Pte Ltd and another appeal_ [2017] 1 SLR 95 (“ _Ting Shwu Ping_ ”) mandated that the Court must consider whether the presence of an option for Ms Ma to be bought out at fair value would negate any such unfairness.
+_(administrator of the estate of Chng Koon Seng, deceased) v Scanone Pte Ltd and another appeal_ <span class="citation">[2017] 1 SLR 95</span> (“ _Ting Shwu Ping_ ”) mandated that the Court must consider whether the presence of an option for Ms Ma to be bought out at fair value would negate any such unfairness.
 For Trillion, although the articles did not contain an exit mechanism, WKY offered to purchase Ms Ma’s shares at fair value; and the contributories argued this made it unreasonable for Ms Ma to apply for a winding

 up. [note: 30]